 Where the design community meets.

-Design/Dev Joined about 7 years ago
+Design/Dev Joined over 7 years ago

 Here are some inspo sites for long form articles with a focus on typography/readability (ignore the content/politics of the articles linked, they were chosen to illustrate the site design itself):

 I really love Anton Sten's blog design (changes often).

 Tania Rascia's blog is a minimalist dream and almost feels like a git interface.

 Kilian Valkhof's blog is unique/readable/attractive, though not brutalism by any means.

 Dan Eden's blog changes often and is always well designed.

 There's also the general style/strategy that was referred to as "snowfall" several years back.
 It was in reference to a NYT article that popularized the techniques and ideas , but by no means invented them.
 This isn't brutalism at all, but is very tied into the idea of "long form" editorial design.

 A resounding "fair enough" to you.